elastisys/compliantkubernetes/docs/operator-manual/common.md

 ```

 !!!tip
-    The default configuration for the Management Cluster and workload cluster are available in the directory `${CK8S_CONFIG_PATH}/defaults/` and can be used as a reference for available options.
+    The default configuration for the Management Cluster and Workload Cluster are available in the directory `${CK8S_CONFIG_PATH}/defaults/` and can be used as a reference for available options.

 !!!warning
     Do not modify the read-only default configurations files found in the directory `${CK8S_CONFIG_PATH}/defaults/`.
 Instead configure the cluster by modifying the regular files `${CK8S_CONFIG_PATH}/sc-config.yaml` and `${CK8S_CONFIG_PATH}/wc-config.yaml` as they will override the default options.